 Real Estate Cybersecurity: An In-Depth Conversation

-Here are some of the highlights of my interview with Byron and Pat.
+Here are some of the highlights of the show.
 Below, you’ll find the full transcript and audio of the conversation.

 Cyber concerns specific to real estate